voduong404/rEFInd-All-Themes/README.md

 # "rEFInd Themes"
 ## Describe
-> The theme is taken from many sources and redesigned, will be updated regularly, anyone can edit! 👍\
+> The theme is taken from many sources and redesigned, will be updated regularly! 👍\
 > Don't forget to like if you like it!
 It's a source of spiritual encouragement to me, hihi! 😉

 1. Fluent